engti/analytics_segment_overlap/README.md

 ## To Dos
 * The final percentage calculation is currently done manually, automate that in next build
 * Visualise the results better within R
-* Make it more plug and play using Shiny App
+* Make it more plug and play for different projects